XinghanChen1999/XinghanChen1999.github.io/index.md

 - Digital Humanities
 - Computational Design

-In my master's thesis, I utilized a series of CNN models to extract built environmental features from over five million SVIs of 75 cities worldwide and constructed a global genealogy of cityscapes.
-I excel in using quantitative methods such as deep learning, machine vision, and spatial analytical tools to measure previously unmeasurable urban features and qualities.
+I excel in using quantitative methods such as deep learning, computer vision, and spatial analytical tools to measure previously unmeasurable urban features and qualities.

 ---